 - Exceptions to this policy may be approved by the Director of Workforce Education on a case-by-case basis for classes funded by grants or by specific employers.

 On Line Course Refund/Withdrawal Policy

 - Jefferson State partners with several nationally recognized companies to provide the high quality, non-credit, online learning.
-Each partner has its own policy on Withdrawals and Refunds.
-Please consult their appropriate web sitse and contacts prior to registration.
+Each partner has its own policy on withdrawals and refunds.
+Please consult their websites and contacts prior to registration.
 You may also call the Center for Workforce Education for information on online withdrawals and refunds at (205) 856-7710.

 Class Cancellations Refund/Withdrawal Policy

 - Jefferson State Community College reserves the right to cancel courses for any reason, including insufficient enrollment.
 If Jefferson State cancels a course for which a student is registered, the student will automatically receive a full refund.
 If the date and/or time of the course are changed by Jefferson State, the student may request a refund by completing the “Withdraw Form.”
 The Withdrawal From must be received within five business days following the date of the change notification.

 - Jefferson State will not issue full or partial refunds for classes which have been cancelled, nor dismissed early due to inclement weather or other circumstances beyond our control.
 We will make every effort to reschedule such classes.
 Registered participants should refer to jeffersonstate.edu and listen to local media for information on college closings.
 Students should also sign up to receive free text notifications on college closings at jeffersonstate.edu/911 .